-Need simple patriotic crafts and activities for the Fourth of July?
+Looking for simple crafts and activities for Fourth of July?
 We’ve got you covered!

 Glow sticks are a simple and fun way to practice letters!
 Give your child some glow sticks, find a dark room, and see how many letters she can build!
 For added practice, see how many letter sounds they can make!

 Pool noodles are really versatile and can be used for so much more than swimming!
 We used festive red and blue pool noodles and cut them into short cylinders, thanks to a serrated knife.
 Then, using a Sharpie, we wrote letters on the sides of each cylinder.
 A shovel and bucket later, and your child can scoop letters, saying the letter name or sound as they scoop.
 More advanced readers can pair pieces together to build words!